nikitavoloboev/data/docs/travel/visited/ukraine.md

 # Ukraine

 It's unfortunate [what Ukraine has to deal through](https://war.ukraine.ua/) due to [Russian](russia.md) 'leaders' decisions.
-Instead of [wasting lives and finances](https://www.reddit.com/r/worldnews/comments/svv2oj/biden_says_hes_now_convinced_putin_has_decided_to/hxifwk0/?context=3) on [waging war](https://twitter.com/ChrisMurphyCT/status/1494428782823890944) on both its neighbors and its own citizens, it would be great if they focused in improving the well being of the population.
+Instead of [wasting lives](https://twitter.com/MaximEristavi/status/1513576913431941135) on [waging war](https://twitter.com/ChrisMurphyCT/status/1494428782823890944) on both its neighbors and its own citizens, it would be great if they focused on improving the well being of the population.

 [Here](https://www.reddit.com/r/ethereum/comments/sq1334/vitalik_buterin_takes_a_stand_against_russian/hwk7613/?context=3) is a nice comment with resources to stay informed regarding Ukraine.

-I hope once Putin finally loses power, Russia stops unlawfully occupying and harassing Ukraine and pays for the damage it inflicted on the country.
+I hope Russia stops unlawfully occupying and harassing Ukraine and pays for the damage it inflicted on the country.
+Ukraine should be fully integrated into Europe and be rebuilt.

 ## Links